carlyf15/Housing_Predictions_for_House_Flippers/README_STUDENT.md

 Additionally there is no information in the dataset regarding some features which are important to buyers such as kitchens, backyards, garages, and school districts.

+## Inquiries ##

+1. Which features are most correlated with price?
+2. Is renovation or location more important?
+3. Where are the most expensive houses?
+4. Where are the highest graded houses?
+5. What's more important, bedrooms or bathrooms?
+6. Is it important to sell in a certain month?

 ## Recommendations ##

 1. ** GET ON THE WATER ** .
 If it's within your budget to buy a property on the water and then fix it up, you'll get the best bang for your buck.